The LORD's Covenant with Solomon

 Solomon's Further Activities

-10 Now it happened at the end of twenty years, when Solomon had built the two houses, the house of the Lord and the king's house 11 (Hiram the king of Tyre had supplied Solomon with cedar and cypress and gold, as much as he desired), that King Solomon then gave Hiram twenty cities in the land of Galilee.
-12 Then Hiram went from Tyre to see the cities which Solomon had given him, but they did not please him.
-13 So he said, "What kind of cities are these which you have given me, my brother?"
-And he called them the land of Cabul, as they are to this day.
-14 Then Hiram sent the king one hundred and twenty talents of gold.
+10 At the end of twenty years, in which Solomon had built the two houses, the house of the Lord and the king's house, 11 King Hiram of Tyre having supplied Solomon with cedar and cypress timber and gold, as much as he desired, King Solomon gave to Hiram twenty cities in the land of Galilee.
+12 But when Hiram came from Tyre to see the cities that Solomon had given him, they did not please him.
+13 Therefore he said, "What kind of cities are these that you have given me, my brother?"
+So they are called the land of Cabul to this day.
+14 But Hiram had sent to the king one hundred twenty talents of gold.

-15 And this is the reason for the labor force which King Solomon raised: to build the house of the Lord, his own house, the Millo, the wall of Jerusalem, Hazor, Megiddo, and Gezer.
-16 (Pharaoh king of Egypt had gone up and taken Gezer and burned it with fire, had killed the Canaanites who dwelt in the city, and had given it as a dowry to his daughter, Solomon's wife.)
-17 And Solomon built Gezer, Lower Beth Horon, 18 Baalath, and Tadmor in the wilderness, in the land of Judah, 19 all the storage cities that Solomon had, cities for his chariots and cities for his cavalry, and whatever Solomon desired to build in Jerusalem, in Lebanon, and in all the land of his dominion.
-20 All the people who were left of the Amorites, Hittites, Perizzites, Hivites, and Jebusites, who were not of the children of Israel-- 21 that is, their descendants who were left in the land after them, whom the children of Israel had not been able to destroy completely--from these Solomon raised forced labor, as it is to this day.
-22 But of the children of Israel Solomon made no forced laborers, because they were men of war and his servants: his officers, his captains, commanders of his chariots, and his cavalry.
-23 Others were chiefs of the officials who were over Solomon's work: five hundred and fifty, who ruled over the people who did the work.
-24 But Pharaoh's daughter came up from the City of David to her house which Solomon had built for her.
-Then he built the Millo.
-25 Now three times a year Solomon offered burnt offerings and peace offerings on the altar which he had built for the Lord, and he burned incense with them on the altar that was before the Lord.
-So he finished the temple.
-26 King Solomon also built a fleet of ships at Ezion Geber, which is near Elath on the shore of the Red Sea, in the land of Edom.
-27 Then Hiram sent his servants with the fleet, seamen who knew the sea, to work with the servants of Solomon.
-28 And they went to Ophir, and acquired four hundred and twenty talents of gold from there, and brought it to King Solomon.
+15 This is the account of the forced labor that King Solomon conscripted to build the house of the Lord and his own house, the Millo and the wall of Jerusalem, Hazor, Megiddo, Gezer 16 (Pharaoh king of Egypt had gone up and captured Gezer and burned it down, had killed the Canaanites who lived in the city, and had given it as dowry to his daughter, Solomon's wife; 17 so Solomon rebuilt Gezer), Lower Beth-horon, 18 Baalath, Tamar in the wilderness, within the land, 19 as well as all of Solomon's storage cities, the cities for his chariots, the cities for his cavalry, and whatever Solomon desired to build, in Jerusalem, in Lebanon, and in all the land of his dominion.
+20 All the people who were left of the Amorites, the Hittites, the Perizzites, the Hivites, and the Jebusites, who were not of the people of Israel- 21 their descendants who were still left in the land, whom the Israelites were unable to destroy completely-these Solomon conscripted for slave labor, and so they are to this day.
+22 But of the Israelites Solomon made no slaves; they were the soldiers, they were his officials, his commanders, his captains, and the commanders of his chariotry and cavalry.
+23 These were the chief officers who were over Solomon's work: five hundred fifty, who had charge of the people who carried on the work.
+24 But Pharaoh's daughter went up from the city of David to her own house that Solomon had built for her; then he built the Millo.
+25 Three times a year Solomon used to offer up burnt offerings and sacrifices of well-being on the altar that he built for the Lord, offering incense before the Lord.
+So he completed the house.
+26 King Solomon built a fleet of ships at Ezion-geber, which is near Eloth on the shore of the Red Sea, in the land of Edom.
+27 Hiram sent his servants with the fleet, sailors who were familiar with the sea, together with the servants of Solomon.
+28 They went to Ophir, and imported from there four hundred twenty talents of gold, which they delivered to King Solomon.